 Method 9: Fix damaged registries through CCleaner

-CCleaner is a cutting-edge solution to set back all the damaged or changed customization of your registries.
+CCleaner is a cutting-edge solution to remove all your registries’ damaged or changed customization.
 Windows Registry can be called the manager of your Windows OS.
-Soon, it saves and organizes all the settings and customization of each user.
+Soon, it saves and organizes each user’s settings and customization.

-It is possible that a Malware may be responsible for changing these settings which may be restricting the exchange of information with web servers.
+Malware may be responsible for changing these settings restricting the exchange of information with web servers.

-Run CCleaner to automatically fix the registries to standard settings.
+Run CCleaner to fix the registries to standard settings automatically.
 It’s free and powerful.
 No reason not to use it!

 Method 10: Last Resort – Reinstalling Chrome Browser

-1. At First, Go to Control Panel and open Programs and Features.
+1. First, Go to Control Panel and open Programs and Features.

-2. Then Search for Google Chrome and Right-Click on it.
+2. Search for Google Chrome and Right-Click on it.

-3. Afterwards, select Uninstall and follow the Uninstall window’s instructions.
+3. Afterward, select Uninstall and follow the Uninstall window’s instructions.

 4. Finally, Download the latest Chrome build from here.

 That’s it for today!
 We hope this guide was helpful in your venture to fix the Err_SSL_Version_Or_Cipher_Mismatch error.
-In case you are facing any difficulty in any step, then make sure to hit us up in the comments section below.
+If you are facing any difficulty in any step, please call us in the comments section below.
+Sometimes, the error might persist because of any random Windows Error.
 We hope it helped!

 Gravit Sinha: Founder of ValidEdge, a problem-solving website, driven by his lifelong passion for fixing issues.